MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-calling.md

 You can do this without affecting their ability to join meetings or receive meeting notifications, so they can continue to user Dynamics 365 Remote Assist to troubleshoot issues with colleagues.

 > [!NOTE]
-> You must have Microsoft Teams admin privileges to restrict calling.
+> You must have Microsoft Teams admin privileges to restrict calling in Dynamics 365 Remote Assist.

 ## Restrict calling